p) Provisions, Contingent Liabilities and Contingent Assets

 The primary objective of the Company's capital management is to ensure availability of funds at competitive cost for its operational and development needs and maintain a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.

 The Company manages its capital structure and makes changes in view of changing economic conditions.
-No changes were made in the objectives, policies or process during the year ended 31.03.2024 and 31.03.2023.
+No changes were made in the objectives, policies or process during the year ended 31.03.2025 and 31.03.2024.
 There have been no breaches of the financial covenants of any interest bearing loans and borrowings for the reported period.

 financial assets, short term borrowings and other current financial liabilities approximate to their carrying amount largely due to the short term maturities of these instruments.

-parameters such as interest rate, specific country risk factors, credit risk and other risk characteristics.
+b) Long term fixed rate and variable rate receivables / borrowings are evaluated by the Company based on parameters such as interest rate, specific country risk factors, credit risk and other risk characteristics.
 Fair value of variable interest rate borrowings approximates their carrying values.
 For fixed interest rate borrowings fair value is determined by using Discounted Cash Flow (DCF) method using discount rate that reflects the issuer's borrowings rate.
 Risk of non-performance for the company is considered to be insignificant in valuation.

-c) The fair value of derivatives are estimated by using pricing models, where the inputs to those models are based on readily observable market parameters basis contractual terms, period to maturity and market parameters such as interest rates, foreign exchange rates and volatility.
+c) The fair value of derivatives are estimated by using pricing models, where the inputs to those models are based on readily observable market parameters basis contractual terms, period to maturity and market pa¬ rameters such as interest rates, foreign exchange rates and volatility.
 These models do not contain a high level of subjectivity as the valuation techniques used do not require significant judgement and inputs thereto are readily observable from actively quoted market prices.
-Management has evaluated the credit and non-performance risks associated with its derivatives counterparties and believe them to be significant and warranting a credit adjustment.
+Management has evaluated the credit and non-per¬ formance risks associated with its derivatives counterparties and believe them to be significant and warrant¬ ing a credit adjustment.

 Fair Value Hierarchy